 DMV Point System in AlabamaCompare Car Insurance Quotes in 3 Steps

-1. Start Your Quote:
+1. Enter Your Zip:

 - Reckless driving:

 - Speeding (26 mph or above):

 - Wrong side of road:

 - Illegal passing:

 - Following too closely:

 To learn more about the point system, please see the comprehensive list of points on the Alabama Department of Public Safety website.

-Suspension time is determined by the number of points gained during a specific period.
+The length of your driver's license suspension in Alabama is determined by the number of points gained during a specific period.
 The following list is used to determine the length of your suspension time:

-- 24 points and more in a 2 year period: 365 days
+- 24 points and more within 2 years: 365 days.

 The Department of Public Safety will notify you in writing should a suspension take place.

-Whenever you need or want to check the status of your driver’s license, you can order a driving record report.
+Whenever you need or want to check the status of your Alabama driver’s license, you can order a driving record report.